OData support for reporting

 For details, see Basic authentication.

-Tip: When working with basic authentication, on each successful authentication, ValueEdge includes the LWSSO_COOKIE_KEY cookie in the response.
+Tip: When working with basic authentication, on each successful authentication, the LWSSO_COOKIE_KEY cookie is included in the response.
 We recommend that you send the LWSSO_COOKIE_KEY cookie with each subsequent OData request for enhanced performance.
-For details, see the information about the LWSSO_COOKIE_KEY under Authenticating.
+For details about the LWSSO_COOKIE_KEY, see Authentication.

 Back to top

-Access ValueEdge data from a reporting or BI tool
+Access data from a reporting or BI tool

-Any reporting or business intelligence tool with OData support can integrate with ValueEdge, including Excel 2010 and later, Power BI, Power Query for Excel, and Power Pivot for Excel.
+Any reporting or business intelligence tool that supports OData is supported for integration, including Excel 2010 and later, Power BI, Power Query for Excel, and Power Pivot for Excel.

-For a list of the tools that support OData, go to http://www.odata.org/ecosystem/ and select Consumers.
+For a list of the tools that support OData, refer to the product documentation.

-To troubleshooting issues with Microsoft applications, see Troubleshooting.
+To troubleshoot issues with Microsoft applications, see Troubleshooting.

 Back to top